-Foretold “uprising” hits cash-starved Mississippi prisons
+Foretold ‘uprising’ hits cash-starved Mississippi prisons

 The uprising arrived last week when five inmates died at the hands of fellow prisoners and two of the state’s largest prisons were rocked by what corrections officials called “major disturbances” between gangs.
 Some observers called them riots.

+Prison spokeswoman Grace Simmons Fisher said Monday she’s “still awaiting verification” of how many prisoners have been injured, and officials haven’t answered many other questions.
+Southern Poverty Law Center spokeswoman Jen Fuson said attorneys who requested to visit their clients on Tuesday at Mississippi State Penitentiary at Parchman were told visits might be allowed Friday.

 Now, with a new governor’s inauguration looming and a new prison chief to be selected, Mississippi leaders face choices.
 They could pump tens of millions more dollars into a prison budget that already strains finances in the nation’s poorest state.
-They could try to resume stalled progress toward letting people out of prison in a state with one of the highest incarceration rates in the world.
+They could try to resume stalled progress toward letting out inmates in a state with one of the world’s highest incarceration rates.
 Or they could try to put a Band-Aid on the current crisis and keep locking people up without spending more money.

 Phil Bryant, Mississippi’s outgoing governor, on Monday blamed gangs operating inside the prison system, saying prisons are difficult to manage “under the best of circumstances.”
-Bryant spoke specifically about the infamous Mississippi State Penitentiary at Parchman.
+He spoke specifically about the infamous Parchman.

 “Someone asked earlier, who’s responsible for what’s happening at Parchman?
 The inmates,” Bryant told reporters.
 “The inmates are the ones that take each other’s lives.
-The inmates are the ones that fashion weapons out of metal … So, I would say look to the inmates.”
+The inmates are the ones that fashion weapons out of metal.”

-But others say it’s the state’s responsibility to keep prisoners safe.
+But others say keeping prisoners safe is the state’s responsibility.

-“The Mississippi Department of Corrections needs to be responsible for this massacre,” said Malaika Canada, a prisoner advocate whose son is incarcerated at East Mississippi Correctional Facility near Meridian.
+“The Mississippi Department of Corrections needs to be responsible for this massacre,” said Malaika Canada, a prisoner advocate whose son is incarcerated in Mississippi.

 After violence Thursday, guards and state troopers marched some prisoners at Parchman into Unit 32, a cell block closed in 2011 as part of a lawsuit settlement.
 In July 2007, the American Civil Liberties Union told a federal judge that Unit 32’s living conditions were “as bad as anywhere in the country.”

+Jessica Schraub shared photos and video with The Associated Press that she says her fiance took after he was moved into Unit 32.
+The photos were provided on condition of anonymity for the inmate because he took the images with a contraband cellphone.
+The images show water running down facility hallways and cells with no mattresses.
+Inmates in the video say the unit has no running water as they try to turn on a faucet and a shower, and they point to dirty cell doors and walls, describing mildew with peeling paint.

-Bryant said Monday that “inmates’ needs are being met.”
+Bryant, a Republican who leaves office Jan.
+14, said Monday that “inmates’ needs are being met” with adequate food, bottled water and prescription medicine as needed.

-“Bottled water was brought in this morning,” the Republican said.
-“Food service has intensified to make sure that we could get the necessary food to them.
-We talked earlier today about any prescription medication that the inmates may need.”
+In addition to state troopers and sheriff’s deputies, Mississippi got help from Tennessee in the crisis.
+Dorinda Carter, spokeswoman for the Tennessee Department of Correction, said 14 members of its special operations tactical unit were sent Sunday to assist at Mississippi’s request.

-Two prisoners escaped from Parchman during the uproar.
+Two prisoners escaped from Parchman during the disturbance.
 Both have been recaptured.
 Dillion Willams was caught Monday in a wooded area near Rossville, Tennessee, by officers from multiple agencies.

 Statistics reveal stress at the three prisons directly run by the state.
 At Parchman, Central Mississippi Correctional Facility in Pearl and South Mississippi Correctional Institution in Leakesville, only about half of security posts were filled in the budget year ending June 30, 2019, according to documents the Corrections Department submitted last summer to budget writers.
 More than 1,000 times, prison employees had to work a double shift because there was no one to take their place.